 For persons who are not receiving a federal subsidy, the policyholder is entitled to a 31-day grace period for the payment of any premium due other than the first month's premium.
 Coverage continues during the first 31-day grace period only.
-If payment is not made, then the member will be terminated as of the 31st day after the grace period began.
+If payment is not made, then the member will be terminated as of the last day of the month that was paid in full.